 You should first try to shot without any filter and take the decision that whether you are getting optimal results or not.

 If not, try shooting with an ND filter.
-You can carry a bunch of ND filters and then shot & decide if that had worked out for you or not.
-Try adjusting the shutter speed with different ND filters.
+You can carry a bunch of ND filters and then shoot and decide if that had worked out for you or not.
+Try adjusting the shutter speed with other ND filters.

 Also, you can combine both ND & CPL filters.
-They both together will do their work of stopping the light from hitting the sensor and enhancing the colors in the scene.
+They both together will do their work of stopping the light from hitting the sensor.

-You can use a Circular filter if you wanted to enhance the colors in the field itself.
-The CPL filter quite works well in enhancing the sky and foliage colors.
+You could use a Circular filter if you wanted to enhance the colors in the field itself.
+The CPL filter works to improve the sky and foliage colors.
 So, you can experiment the way you wanted with the filters.

 5. Enjoy your time

 Just enjoy your time, do wholeheartedly & with dedication.
-Whether you’re doing Long Exposure Photography at the Waterfall or spending some time alone in the peace.
+Whether you’re doing Long Exposure Waterfall Photography or spending some time alone in the peace.
 I just want you to enjoy the feeling of creating something.

 You might have done the Long Exposures before also (If you did).
-There’s also a possibility that if you are reading this you’re a pro in Long Exposure or Landscape Photography.
+There’s also a possibility that if you are reading this article.
+You’re a pro in Long Exposures.

-Feel the vibes of nature around the Jibhi waterfall or any other waterfall you will be going to visit.
+Feel the vibes of nature around the Jibhi waterfall or any other waterfall you will visit.
 Just enjoy your day there and just keep clicking & improving.

 In the end, I just wanted to summarise that keep learning.
 Now keep learning doesn’t mean that you’ll get fixed at one place and reading & reading.